PeteyChan/SimpleECS/README.md

   archetype.CreateEntity(); // creates an entity with a signature matching the archetype's
                             // entities created this way will have components with default values
                             // i.e. ref types as null and value types as 0
-                            // Since the components were not set explicitly they will not trigger OnSetCallback
+                            // Since the components were not set explicitly they will not trigger Entity.OnSet() callbacks
                             // This is the most performant way to create an entity

   archetype.Foreach((ref int value) => value ++); // you can iterate over components in an